Configurations

 Signal Management

 The GitLab custom executor allows for configurable durations on timeouts, most importantly the graceful_kill_timeout defaults to 10 minutes.
 This means that once a job is canceled jacamar-auth will have this time to gracefully terminate whatever processes it is currently running.
-However, due to the range of potential configurations relating to downscoping, jacamar-auth enforces its own seperate timeout on the jacamar sub-process:
+However, due to the range of potential configurations relating to downscoping, jacamar-auth enforces its own separate timeout on the jacamar sub-process:

 [general]